-I have been employed at NIST since 1992, in the Metallurgy Division of the Materials Science and Engineering Laboratory. and was one of the co-founders of the Center for Theoretical and Computational Materials Science.
+I have been employed at NIST since 1992, in the Metallurgy Division and its successor the Materials Science and Engineering Division, within the Material Measurement Laboratory.
+I am also one of the co-founders, and the current Director, of the NIST Center for Theoretical and Computational Materials Science.

 Material Measurement Lab